Home · Resources · Guide

 Can foreigners get a health checkup in China?

-Do I need a special visa?
+Do I need a special visa for a medical checkup in China?

-How many days do I need?
+How many days do I need in China for a checkup?

-Will I get results in English?
+Will I get my results in English?

 Have someone handle the logistics